DrThomasAger/smile/README.md

 # (: Smile — pocket cheat sheet

-This documentation is exhaustive!
+This documentation is extensive!
 Here's something to refer to quickly (:

 **Sections (open/close):**